adfresca/sdk-ios/README.md

   For Incentivized CPI Campaign, SDK Installation of the advertising app is not required.
 You can only set URL Schema to use app's install.

-  However, If you use Incentivized CPA Campaign, SDK installation is required and you should also implement 'Marketing Event' feature to check a reward condition.
+  However, If you use Incentivized CPA Campaign, SDK installation is required and you should also implement 'Marketing Moment' feature to check a reward condition.
 For example, when you set the reward condition to check 'Tutorial Complete' event, you should call the marketing event method to inform your user achieved the goal.

   ```objective-c
   - (void)didTutorialComplete {